Use this file to discover all available pages before exploring further.

 Tools will execute deterministically once they are saved, but are built and auto-evaluated using large language models.
 For more details on tool building, please check out our tool guide.

-Definitions of what constitutes an agent vary.
-When we speak about the superglue agent, we are referring to a chat UI that is powered by an LLM with access to a set of custom tools that it can execute on our user’s behalf.
+Definitions of agents vary.
+When mentioning agents in superglue, we are referring to a chat-based interface to an LLM with access to a set of custom tools that it can execute on our user’s behalf.

 The superglue agent is designed to help you understand what superglue is, how to set up your systems in superglue and how to build tools tailored exactly to your needs and specifications.